khaoularj/simple_shell/README.md

 This is the second teamwork project in the "Alx Software Engineering Program" after the "printf" project, now we are dealing with "simple-shell" project by sharing ideas one to another of how we can do it better and understandable.
-We supposed to create to create a simple shell program.
+We supposed to create a simple shell program.

 This project should be done by using everything we have learned so far from :Basics of programming, Basics of C, Basics of thinking like an engineer, Group work and Learning how to learn.